wp-plugins/wp-athletics/readme.txt

 <li>Event merger (say a user has created an event that already exists while logging a new result, you can easily merge the two events using this tool)</li>
 </ul>

-Note: Athlete registration and participation is not entirely necessary for this plugin to work effectively (i.e bypassing the "Manage Results" screen).
+Note: Athlete registration and participation is not necessary for this plugin to work effectively (i.e bypassing the "Manage Results" screen).
 It is perfectly ok for an administrator to handle manual entry of all athletic results without users having to register or enter results, the administrator can also create new athlete profiles when necessary.